 Search for entities based on key words in documents attached as references to PPM entities or to user data fields

 Ability to conduct both keyword and full text content searches of the document repository from within PPM Center, including historical versions

 Full text indexing supporting multiple languages

-Note: For information on how to use Micro Focus document management, see What Document Management Users Need to Know.
+Note: For information on how to use Document Management, see What Document Management Users Need to Know.

-The following use-case scenario exemplifies how Micro Focus document management system is used within large organizations.
+The following use-case scenario exemplifies how the Document Management System is used within large organizations.

 A large national insurance company, XYZ Corporation, has just installed PPM.
 A business analyst working with the IT organization at XYZ is preparing a proposal for new software to be used by insurance investigators across the corporation.
 Before submitting the proposal for review, the analyst must complete a business case document.

 The PPM workflow associated with the proposal enforces this requirement.
 If the business case document is not attached to the proposal, the analyst cannot move to the next workflow step.